 I build all my flutes to meet concert quality performance.
 If you're an experienced musician you know why this is important.
 You'll have a clear sounding instrument that is fun and easy to play, and you'll be able to play in tune together with other instruments.

 Concert quality performance

 A flute is either in tune, or it is out of tune.
 To ensure the quality of my instruments I tune them according to western concert standards, applying the following set of rules:

-- Able to play all of the chromatic notes in its range, except the minor second
+- Able to play all of the chromatic notes in its range, with exception of the minor second

 - Tuned with equal temperament note spacing of 100 cents

 - In tune at 40-60% relative humidity